WHERE TO GO AND WHAT TO DO IN NORWAY

 Recommended by Alina

-If you were looking for a place surrounded by beautiful views and rich culture, then Bergen is the perfect choice and one of th best cities to visit in Norway.
+If you are looking for a place surrounded by beautiful views and rich culture, then Bergen is the perfect choice and one of the best cities to visit in Norway.

 Considered to be the Gateway to Norway’s Fjords, Bergen offers plenty of attractions throughout all seasons.